bindydijurido/Arena/src/test/java/tests/README.md

 4. Any input data entered should return proper error message guiding to enter the correct input.

 5. Text in different panels of the page should be searched.
-For example if left panel of the web page contains menus and hyperlinks.
-Hyperlinks in that area should be searched properly.
+For example, if left panel of the web page contains menus and hyperlinks, hyperlinks in that area should be searched properly.
 If menus are also in scope then they should also appear in the search results.

 6. Search response time should be checked.